AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/creating-an-email/create-a-text-only-email.md

    >[!CAUTION]
    >
    >Links are not automatically tracked in text only emails.
-See how to&nbsp; [Add Tracked Links to a Text Email](../../../../product-docs/email-marketing/general/functions-in-the-editor/add-tracked-links-to-a-text-email.md).
+See how to  [Add Tracked Links to a Text Email](../../../../product-docs/email-marketing/general/functions-in-the-editor/add-tracked-links-to-a-text-email.md).

    >[!TIP]
    >